 The difference between a routine and a schedule is nuanced, but basically what it boils down to is this:

-You can rely on a particular order of events throughout the day with your newborn, and even have an idea of how long things like naps and wake time will last.
+A routine means following an order of events throughout the day with your newborn, and having a basic idea of how long things like naps and wake time will last.

 If you’ve followed me for a while, you know I am a big proponent of using the eat-play-sleep method to establish a reliable routine with babies in their first year.